 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a specialist, such as a doctor trained in brain and nervous system conditions (neurologist) or a neurologist trained in epilepsy (epileptologist).
+You may start by seeing your healthcare professional.
+However, when you call to set up an appointment, you may be referred immediately to a specialist.
+This specialist may be a doctor trained in brain and nervous system conditions, known as a neurologist.
+Or you may be referred to a neurologist trained in epilepsy, known as an epileptologist.

 What you can do

 Keep a detailed seizure calendar.
-Each time a seizure occurs, write down the time, the type of seizure you experienced and how long it lasted.
-Also make note of any circumstances, such as missed medications, sleep deprivation, increased stress, menstruation or other events that might trigger seizure activity.
+Each time a seizure occurs, write down the time, the type of seizure and how long it lasted.
+Also make note of any circumstances surrounding the seizure.
+They might include missed medicines, lack of sleep, increased stress, menstruation or other events that might trigger seizure activity.

-Seek input from people who may observe your seizures, including family, friends and co-workers, so that you can record information you may not know.
+Seek input from people who may observe your seizures, including family, friends and co-workers.
+It allows you to record information you may not know.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.